m-e-h/flagship-library/README.md

 `add_theme_support( 'breadcrumb-trail' );`

-In addition to adding theme support, you'll also need to make sure a breadcrumb template [like the one in Compass](https://github.com/FlagshipWP/compass/blob/develop/theme/sidebar/footer-widgets.php) exists in your theme.
-Because the footer widgets are hooked in place, you won't need to do anything else.
-If for some reason you'd like to change the hook location, you can do so by unhooking the default location.
+In addition to adding theme support, you'll also need to make sure a breadcrumb template [like the one in Compass](https://github.com/FlagshipWP/compass/blob/develop/theme/menu/breadcrumbs.php) exists in your theme.
+If you're building a theme based on Compass, you won't need to do any of this; however, if you're using a fully custom Hybrid Core theme you'll also need to add references to your breadcrumb template in your main templates using the `hybrd_get_menu()` function.

-`remove_action( 'tha_footer_before', array( flagship_footer_widgets(), 'footer_widgets' ) );`

 ### Footer Widgets